git-commit-id/git-commit-id-maven-plugin/docs/using-the-plugin.md

                         Please note that for security purposes not all references might be allowed as configuration.
                         If you have a specific use-case that is currently not white listed feel free to file an issue.

+                        Note with version 3.0.0:
+                        When an user uses the `evaluateOnCommit` property to gather the branch for an arbitrary commit (really anything besides the default `HEAD`) this plugin will perform a `git branch --points-at` which might return a comma separated list of branch names that points to the specified commit.
                     -->
                     <evaluateOnCommit>HEAD</evaluateOnCommit>